Report 5. NVIDIA Dynamo Inference Benchmark

 4. Prefix Cache

-Measures TTFT improvement effect based on identical Prefix hit ratio changes.
+Measures TTFT improvement effect as identical Prefix hit ratio changes.

 | Parameter | Value |